celo-org/docs/blog/2022-07-12-building-decentralized-news-feed.md

 - ✅ Step 3: Deploying your smart contract.
 - ✅ Step 4: Getting started with the frontend.
 - ✅ Step 5: Interacting with your smart contract from the frontend.
-- ✅ Step 6: Deploying your Defi application.

 ---